google/WebFundamentals/src/content/en/shows/cds/2014/fundamentals-of-mobile-web-development.md

 For those of you who are new to build processes, the easiest way to think of a build process is to view it as a program which takes a set of files and performs certain tasks on them and outputs new versions in a different location.
-The tasks optimise the files to improve load times, check for possible errors or handle tasks that can be automated.
+The tasks optimize the files to improve load times, check for possible errors or handle tasks that can be automated.

 In Web Starter Kit we have the following processes: